Noriller/easy-filter-parser/README.md

 For your everyday use, you're probably fine and your users will love it. 😎

-(As a side note, I would love to know how EasyFilter fare against any other solution you might try. ❤😍❤)
+(As a side note, I would love to know how EasyFilter-Parser fare against any other solution you might try. ❤😍❤)

-## EasyFilter Operators
+## EasyFilter-Parser Operators

 Most of this should be intuitive for most users... that's what I was aiming for after all. 🧐
 ### OR query